dragontaoran/SUGEN/README.md

 Uses the unweighted approach.

 * `--model model`
 Specifies the regression model.
 There are three options: *linear* (linear regression), *logistic* (logistic regression), and *coxph* (Cox proportional hazards regression).
 The default value is *linear*.
 In linear or logistic regression, the trait is continuous or binary (0/1), respectively.
-In Cox proportional hazards regression, the time is positive, and the event indicator is binary (0/1).
+In Cox proportional hazards regression, the event time is positive, and the event indicator is binary (0/1).

 * `--robust-variance`
 If this option is specified, then the robust variance estimator will be used.
 Otherwise, the model-based variance estimator will be used.